WieeRd/auto-lsp.nvim/README.md

   -- Do not setup Rust Analyzer even if the executable is found in the $PATH.
   -- Useful if using `rustaceanvim` and don't want to setup RA via lspconfig.
   ["rust_analyzer"] = false,

+  -- Servers not specified in this table will be automatically setup -- with default configurations if their executable is available.
 })
 ```